jlee26/Deduper-jlee26/part1_pseudocode.md

 10/15/21

 ### Problem
-Amplification is part of the Illumina sequencing process to sequence the reads.
-During amplification, some strands can be  When running Illumina When sequencing libraries for RNA-seq, PCR duplicates are sequenced.
-PCR duplicates can cause inaccurate downstream analysis, including for RNA-seq, transcriptomics, differential expression, or genome assembly.
+PCR amplification is part of the Illumina sequencing process to sequence the reads.
+This step is important, as it helps create multiple fragments with adapters for sequencing.
+However, this step can create some strands to be overrepresented and creating PCR duplicates.
+These overrepresented strands, or PCR duplicates, can be sequenced, resulting in duplicate reads from the same cDNA.
+PCR duplicates can cause inaccurate downstream analysis, including RNA-seq, transcriptomics, differential expression, or genome assembly.

 ### Objective
-Build a code (python) to remove reference-based PCR duplicates.
+Build a code to remove reference-based PCR duplicates.
 The data will be a single-end reads with 96 UMIs.
 The code will account for the same chromosome, start position, and strand specificity.
-It will also account for UMI's and soft clipping to remove any duplicates.
+It will also account for UMIs and soft clipping to remove any duplicates.

 ### Input and Output Files (Examples)
-The deduper code will take raw .sam file (contains PCR duplicates) and output a .sam file with a single copy of each read.
+The deduper code will take a sorted .sam file (contains PCR duplicates and sorted by chromosome number) and output a .sam file with a single copy of each read.

-Input:\
+Input: \
 Expected output:

 ### Developing an Algorithm (Pseudocode)